carolnguyen307/HDB-resale-price-1/README.md

 ## Executive Summary
 **INTRODUCTION**

-This project seeks to make predictions on the outcome of horse races through both classification and regression models.
-For classification models, we aim to predict the winner and top 3 positions of a race.
+This project seeks to make predictions on the outcome of HDB resale prices through regression models.
 For regression models, we aim to predict the finish time of the horses, hereby predicting the winner of the race.

-With the prediction results, we will make bets using different strategies to profit from the horse race.
+With the prediction results, agents will be able to use different strategies to meet their client's needs.
 Backtesting results of each model will also show the number of bets and profit made from each strategy.

 **METHODOLOGY**

 The work was done in 7 seperate notebooks.
 1. Preprocessing - Cleaning and tidying of data, Feature Engineering
 2. EDA - Data visualisation and analysis of key patterns
-3. Classification Modelling - Training dataset fitted on 4 models to get classfication predictions
-4. Regression Modelling - Testing dataset fitted on 4 models to get regression predictions
+3. Regression Modelling - Testing dataset fitted on 3 models to get regression predictions
-5. Evaluation - Evaluation of results, Feature Importance, SHAP values
+5. Evaluation - Evaluation of results, Feature Importance
-6. Backtesting - Using betting strategy to answer the problem statement of whether we can profit from horse races
+6. Backtesting - Using test data to answer the problem statement of whether we can predict resale prices
-7. Deployment - To build an application using Streamlit, where punters can key in simplified inputs to get a prediction on whether to bet on a horse.
+7. Deployment - To build an application using Streamlit, where agents can key in simplified inputs to get a prediction on the resale price.

-The application was deployed on Streamlit and can be accessed through this [link](https://ethan-horseraceprediction.streamlitapp.com/).
+The application was deployed on Streamlit and can be accessed through this [link](TO BE INCLUDED).
 A screenshot showing the app is shown below.
-Please note that this app was only intended as an educational and demo tool, and not meant to be used for real life betting.
+Please note that this app was only intended as an educational and demo tool, and not meant to be used for real life house planning.

 ![App](https://github.com/ethan-eplee/HorseRacePrediction/blob/main/images/app.jpg)